 Altitude sickness feels more like the flu than morning sickness.
 Notify a nearby doctor if feelings of dizziness, fatigue, insomnia, shortness of breath, and unusual nausea don’t subside after a day or two of rest and steady fluid consumption.

 Temperature changes may be felt more markedly during pregnancy.
+Studies have shown that elevated temperatures are associated swith an increased risk of preterm births.
 The heat may seem uncomfortably hot and the cold all the colder, even in the familiar places one traditionally spends the holidays.
 Ease into the climate change by relaxing the first few days after arrival.
 Stay cool and out of direct sun if traveling to a warmer location.
 Keep bundled up warm and cozy if heading to a cooler holiday destination.

 To keep morning sickness at bay during holiday travels: